Drawing, scribbling and writing: why it’s good for children

 Adapting drawing, scribbling and writing activities for children of different ages

-Make sure your younger child has thick chunky crayons to draw with until she’s developed the finger and thumb grip she needs to hold a thin pencil.
+Make sure your younger child has thick chunky crayons to draw with until your child develops the finger and thumb grip needed to hold a thin pencil.

 Help your older child to write words to go with a drawing.
-He might want to write a story or write people’s names underneath their pictures.
-If your child is just learning to write, you could also ask whether he wants to write a letter or help you write the shopping list.
+Your child might want to write a story or write people’s names underneath their pictures.
+If your child is just learning to write, you could also ask whether your child wants to write a letter or help you write the shopping list.